12 Types Of Trees In Texas

 American elm trees are large, deciduous trees native to eastern North America, including Texas.
 They have a classic vase-shaped canopy and serrated leaves.
 Despite the threat of Dutch elm disease, these trees are still found in urban and rural areas across the state.

-See also [Guide] How To Replace A Drivers License In Texas
+See also How To Start Shrimp Farming In Texas Step By Step Guide

 9. Cedar Elm (Ulmus crassifolia)